How successful was your most recent ad campaign? What is the most prevalent pain point for your customers?

 In this article, we'll go over the monitoring tools that can help you process mentions and get the necessary metrics efficiently and effectively.

 💡 For example.
-Let's say you launched a new product and wish to find out what your customers loved and didn't like as much.
+Let's say you are monitoring a brand and wish to find out what your customers love and don't like as much.
 For this task, you'll need to:

 1. Create a monitoring topic for the new product and include all possible spellings of the product name.
-In this example, we'll use the new Apple Watches drop.
+In this example, we'll use Coca-Cola.

 3. Learn which platforms hosted the most active discussions, as well as the detailed metrics of these discussions, in the Sources tab:

-5. To compare how the consumers reacted to your new product and your competitor's offering, use the "Comparison" feature.
-You'll need to create a separate monitoring topic for your competitor brand - in our example, this is Xiaomi's latest Mi Band 5.
+4. To compare how the consumers reacted to your new product and your competitor's offering, use the "Comparison" feature in Analytics section.
+You'll need to create a separate monitoring topic for your competitor brand - in our example, this is another beverage, craft beer.
 Add the competitor topic using the "Change" button: